 Training and supervision of staff.

-To hold a nursing home accountable for a slip and fall injury in Arizona, a claimant typically must show that:
+To hold a facility accountable for a slip and fall injury in Arizona, a claimant typically must show that:

 The facility owed a duty of care to the resident.